by Dominic Zerilli, Thierica Equipment Company

 Determining the conveyor design becomes the driving force when considering large variation in part geometries and presentation methods.
 Since robotic paint application methods are widely used, the flexibility of the applicator is no longer the determining factor.
 On page 36 are examples of conveyor designs that can accommodate a wide range of part geometries and presentation methods (compliments of Thierica Equipment Company).

 The conveyor design can accommodate all of these orientations and application methods while providing a quick-change tooling feature that allows for changeover on the fly.
-Cleanliness also has been considered by keeping all mechanical mechanisms below the spray zone to meet class A surface requirements.
-Paint Material Diversity
+Cleanliness also has been considered by keeping all mechanical mechanisms below the spray zone to meet class “A” surface requirements.

 Increased demands of coating performance, new styling trends, and environmental concerns have forced coating suppliers to launch new products to adapt.
 The variation of these products and application methods are vast, whether solvent- or water-based 1K or 2K, UV or thermal.
 Accommodations have to be made to the paint system design to utilize these coatings without cross-contamination or unnecessary waste from changeover.